Cox Report: Major allegations

-While several groups, including the People's Republic of China, contend that the Report is overstated or inaccurate, its authors and supporters maintain that its gist is undeniable.
-The report's basic findings were as follows, quoted from the above document's opening summary:

-The People's Republic of China (PRC) has stolen design information on the United States' most advanced thermonuclear weapons.
-The Select Committee judges that the PRC's next generation of thermonuclear weapons, currently under development, will exploit elements of stolen U.S. design information.
-PRC penetration of our national nuclear weapons laboratories spans at least the past several decades and almost certainly continues today.

-The PRC has stolen or otherwise illegally obtained U.S. missile and space technology that improves PRC military and intelligence capabilities.
+The Cox Report alleged that China had "stolen design information on the United States' most advanced thermonuclear weapons[,]" the W-88, W-87, W-78, W-76, W-70, W-62, and W-56.
+It focused particularly on the question of the W-88 and the W-70 (the neutron bomb).

+Regarding the W-88, the allegations were primarily based on information provided by a Chinese walk-in to the American Institute in Taiwan.
+The walk-in was described as having provided a classified PRC document with classified design information related to the W-88 and technical information related to other warheads.
+According to the CIA, the walk-in had been directed to provide the documents by PRC intelligence.
+Writing in 2025, academic Hui Zhang states that the walk-in's intentions have never explained.
+According to the Cox Report, the alleged theft of W-88 information occurred between 1984 and 1992.

+The Cox Report contended that the theft of information regarding the W-62, W-76, W-78, and W-87 occurred prior to 1995.

 Reactions

 U.S. Government

 The Cox Report's release prompted major legislative and administrative reforms.
 More than two dozen of the Select Committee's recommendations were enacted into law, including the creation of a new National Nuclear Security Administration to take over the nuclear weapons security responsibilities of the United States Department of Energy.
 At the same time, no person has ever been convicted of providing nuclear information to the PRC, and the one case that was brought in connection to these charges, that of Wen Ho Lee, fell apart.
+Some U.S. intelligence agents believed that Lee, an employee of Los Alamos National Laboratory, had leaked information to China, but years of investigation failed to connect Lee to any espionage.
+Lee pleaded guilty to mishandling restricted data but was then exonerated and the judge apologized to Lee for the unfair way in which he had been treated.

 In response to the allegations contained in the report, the CIA appointed retired U.S. Navy Admiral David E. Jeremiah to review and assess the report's findings.
 In April 1999, Admiral Jeremiah released a report backing up the Cox Report's main allegation that stolen information had been used to develop or modernize Chinese missiles and/or warheads.

-PRC Government
+China

-The Chinese government called all allegations "groundless".
+The Chinese government called all allegations "groundless."
+It stated:

+The structure, size, weight, shape, and circular error probability, as well as the service time, of seven U.S. nuclear warheads, including the W-88, listed in the Cox Report, in fact, can be found in many open documents and on the Internet.
+They are not at all secret.
+People with general scientific knowledge understand that nuclear weapons cannot developed simply by relying on such data.

+As part of its rebuttal to the claim that it had stolen information on an American neutron bomb, China revealed that it had already fully developed neutron bomb technology in the 1980s, having started its neutron bomb program in 1977.